 Fast, effortless and 100% online.
 Learn more

 Once you’re sent your UTR number, it will never change.
-So if you lose it – and don’t worry, it happens to the best of us 😅 – you’ll be re-sent the same number.
+So if you lose it, don’t worry, it happens to the best of us 😅 – you’ll be re-sent the same number.

 UTR numbers are ten digits long and they sometimes have the letter K at the end.
-When you pay your tax bill by bank transfer, you have to add a K to the end of your UTR to use it as the payment reference.
-(Fun fact.)
+Fun fact – when you pay your tax bill by bank transfer, you have to add a K to the end of your UTR to use it as the payment reference.
+OK, maybe that wasn’t as fun as we thought 👀

 If you’re not a first timer and you’ve previously registered for Self Assessment, here’s where you can find your UTR number: